 It will always be up to you if you want to make a payment or share data with an Open Banking service.
 That means you don’t need to opt in or out.
 You choose which services you want to share data with, and nothing is shared with services you haven’t signed up for.

-Whenever you share data or make a payment from your Kleinwort Hambros current account, you’ll be transferred to our secure website and we’ll ask for your eBanking logon details.
+Whenever you share data or make a payment from your SG Kleinwort Hambros current account, you’ll be transferred to our secure website and we’ll ask for your eBanking login details.
 This is so we can make sure it’s really you.

-Once you’ve provided your consent to the TPP via our secure website, your account data and payment details are transferred between us and the TPP via a protected connection.
-If you wish to revoke an on-going consent granted to a TPP to access your account, you should instruct that TPP directly to cancel your consent.
+Once you’ve provided your consent to the third-party provider via our secure website, your account data and payment details are transferred between us and the third-party provider via a protected connection.
+If you wish to revoke an ongoing consent granted to a third-party provider to access your account, you should instruct them directly.

 Keeping it safe

-Open Banking should give customers more control over their data.
-But it raises critical questions about privacy and security.
+Open Banking should give customers more control over their data, but also raises questions about privacy and security.
 The regulations mean that any company with access to your data will now be responsible for ensuring it is processed, stored and transferred appropriately and securely.

 You can help safeguard your data by making sure you only use firms regulated by the Financial Conduct Authority.
 It is also worth noting that your data can’t be accessed by any third-party providers unless you give them express permission to do so.

 It’s your choice

 Remember, sharing data is completely your choice.
 If you decide to stop sharing data, we won’t send any more data to the authorized third-party provider.
 However, the data we have shared while you did give your permission may still be stored by the third party – you should contact them to understand what they will use it for.